 noun (plural catenaries)

-- 1A curve formed by a wire, rope, or chain hanging freely from two points that are not in the same vertical line: [as modifier]: a catenary wireMore example sentences
+- 1A curve formed by a wire, rope, or chain hanging freely from two points and forming a U shape: [as modifier]: a catenary wireMore example sentences

 - A catenary is the curve describing a rope or chain hanging loosely between two fixed points.

 - Other topics which Adrain wrote about include a study of the catenary, and other curves which he called isotomous.

 - While others in the profession worked with straight edges, Gaudi invented his own methods for modeling parabolic arches from the catenary curve created by suspending a length of chain between two points.

 - 1.1A wire, rope, or chain forming a catenary.More example sentences

 - I later found out that the problem was a transformer fire in the Bronx, which resulted in a loss of power to the overhead catenary along the Hell Gate Bridge line.

 - To add certainty to these movements, the officers used the cables of the RENFE catenary and the mountains in the background as a point of reference.

 - On the way, we passed underneath the METRA line we had ridden earlier, over a waterway, past the Skokie Shops, and experienced a power change as the train switched from third rail to overhead catenary power.

 mid 18th century: from Latin catenarius 'relating to a chain', from catena 'chain'.